Chart Color Schemes

 Health performance in Salisbury East is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 The most prevalent medical conditions are arthritis (10.4%) and mental health issues (9.6%).
-Conversely, 62.3% report no medical ailments, compared to 68.1% in Greater Adelaide.
-Salisbury East has a higher proportion of residents aged 65 and over at 22.4% (~2,185 people), compared to 16.1% in Greater Adelaide.
-Health outcomes among seniors largely mirror the general population's health profile.
+Conversely, 62.3% of residents report no medical ailments, compared to Greater Adelaide's 67.9%.
+Working-age residents face significant health challenges due to high chronic condition rates.
+Salisbury East has a higher proportion of seniors aged 65 and over (22.8%, or 2225 people), than Greater Adelaide (19.3%).
+Senior health outcomes align with national rankings but present some challenges.

 Frequently Asked Questions - Health